shashwatdreams/Valuation-Models/README.md

 Once the implied share price is found, the upside/downside is graphed.
-The implied share price will constantly change as banks update their guidance/estimates.
+The implied share price will constantly change as guidance and estimates change.